esper-io/console_docs/docs/devices-groups/remote-viewer.md

 **Note:** Only a single device-to-Esper Console session is allowed at a time.

+If you have the ‘Group Viewer’ user role, you can remotely view the device.
+However, you won’t be able to control the device.

 ### Setup Remote Viewer on a Single Device